 - Check out the Visitor Information Center.

 This is a must.
 The Visitor Information Center is located in a gazebo at the Diamond Head end of the Waikiki strip, corner of Kapahulu and Kalakaua.
 You can ask the staff for maps and other guides for tourists which can contain more information on how to go to and from a specific tourist attraction, timetables for The Bus, and other helpful materials.
+The information center will also have a list of affordable or free activities.
+Tours such as the Aloha Trikke electric 3 wheel sunset tour is a great option when on a budget!

 - Bring water.